 Money Back Guarantee

-This is expected from customers for all products and services and is almost blindly accepted.
+This point becomes increasingly bigger over time as we get used to software and SaaS-solutions.
+Customers want a money-back-guarantee for all products and services.
 Even if companies point out the non-existence of such a guarantee, it is still often accepted by customers.
 Just as Google sets the standards for customer service and accessibility, here it is Amazon that shows how to handle customer complaints in the best possible way.
+These high standards lead to an increased competition in retail and other industries.

-No customer likes to take them over and therefore often searches for suppliers who take over the shipping costs.
-Here, too, Amazon is the leader and unbeatable.
-The customer doesn’t want to have to pay extra for shipping, rather he compares prices and buys where he doesn’t have to pay for postage or even packaging.
+No customer likes to take them over and therefore often searches for suppliers who take over the shipping costs – so Free Shipping is almost mandatory.
+Here, too, Amazon is the leader and seems almost unbeatable.
+The customer doesn’t want to have to pay extra for shipping, rather he compares prices and buys where he doesn’t have to pay for postage (or even packaging).

 Customers want to get offered several ways to acquire their product … and companies react to it.
 Thus a product can be purchased online as well as offline.
 But it is also expected that a product purchased online can be easily exchanged at a nearby store.
 Multi-channel shopping, Omni Channel Marketing, is slowly becoming something no company can avoid.
 Customers demand an experience and retention across all channels.